drmocm/DD_SX8_SDR/README.md

 aspect of the FFT.
 For a full spectrum smaller windows around the center of consecutive frequencies are stitched together.

-There is a problem with the older SX8 firmwares when trying too do this too fast.
+There is a problem with the older SX8 firmwares when trying to do this too fast.
 The SDR feature is still experimental and will improve in later firmwares.